hzeller/timg/man/timg.1.md

 **TIMG_DEFAULT_TITLE**
 :   The default format string used for `--title`.
 If not given, the default
     title format string is \"`%f`\".

+**TIMG_PIXELATION**
+:   The default pixelation if not provided by the `-p` or `--pixelation`
+    option (see choice of values there).
+If neither the environment variable nor the option is given, timg attempts to auto-detect the best pixelation for the terminal.

 **TIMG_USE_UPPER_BLOCK**
 :    If this environment variable is set to the value **1**, `timg` will use the